 Module code: MAN3196

 Event Innovations introduces students to cutting edge technological and advanced event innovation and practices required to respond to the dynamic international event environment.
-For example, from XR Event Technology to host virtual events right through to intelligent technology solutions increasingly adopted across event venues.
+This is a central part of our commitment to develop students' digital capabilities.
+For example, from XR Event Technology to host virtual events right through to intelligent technology solutions increasingly adopted across event venues to deliver contemporary and sustainable and economically viable events.
 This module provides a unique opportunity for students to hear from, talk to, and engage with industry leaders across a range of different business, sporting and cultural events and contexts.

 DUIGNAN Michael (Hosp & Tour)

 Number of Credits: 15